 Welcome to the Books of Ellen Gilman

 Ellen's books have amused and pleased dog-lovers and people-lovers alike since her first book, Mollie’s Tail — To Mollie with Love was published in 2013.
-Her books now also include The Best Doggone Bakery (2016), and Ellen is hard at work on another.
+Her books now also include The Best Doggone Bakery (2016), and Fur-Ever in Her Heart was published on May 7, 2020.

 We hope you enjoy browsing through this web site, but even more we hope you download one of Ellen’s books for your digital reader, or purchase a hard copy.
 We are confident you’ll be very pleased you decided to read about Ellen’s canine friends and their adventures!

 Here’s more information about Ellen’s books, with some brief excerpts to give you a sense of Ellen’s friendly style: